An Empirical Approach to Financial Crisis Indicators Based on Random Matrices: Predictive Power

 \subsection{Algorithmic Trading Approach}

 In this section we do not consider the historical financial crisis events of Table 1 anymore.
 Instead, we focus on the MDD at each date, computed ex-post using the market data for the 100 days horizon.
 A financial crisis is defined here as a market event where the MDD at 100 days exceeds a given threshold.
 We consider MDD thresholds from 10\% for a mild crisis to 25 \% for a serious downturn.
 This approach frees us of the sometimes arbitrary choice of a date for the financial crises of Table 1 and the signal given by the various indicators is now going to be made usable as the decision-making tool underlying an algorithmic trading strategy.
-In this study to showcase the predictive power of the indicators that we have built, we choose to consider Indicator B3B, but the same work could have be undertaken using any of the nine indicators of either type A or type B. The complete construction of an optimal trading strategy based on those indicators will be the topic of an upcoming paper and in this section we merely intend to demonstrate that the red flags produced by B3B generate few false negatives, especially for higher MDD thresholds, and an acceptable proportion of false positives.
+In this study to showcase the predictive power of the indicators that we have built, we choose to consider Indicator B3B, but the same work could have be undertaken using any of the nine indicators of either the A-series or B-series.
+The complete construction of an optimal trading strategy based on those indicators will be the topic of an upcoming paper and in this section we merely intend to demonstrate that the red flags produced by B3B generate few false negatives, especially for higher MDD thresholds, and an acceptable proportion of false positives.
 The binary signal produced by one of the indicators (i.e. "red flag" \& "no red flag") can afterwards interact with a set of predetermined rules to give at each date a "\textit{buy}", "\textit{sell}" or "\textit{stay}" recommendation.\\

-We separate Dataset 6 into two periods again: one in sample calibration period and one out of sample period where the forecasting power of the financial crisis indicators that we have built is going to be tested.
+We separate Dataset 6 into two periods again: one in-sample calibration period and one out-of-sample period where the forecasting power of the financial crisis indicators that we have built is going to be tested.
 The period spanning from January 17th 1990 to December 29th 2000 is chosen this time for the calibration of the indicators.
 It is slightly larger than in the previous subsection and encompasses the 2000 NASDAQ crisis in order to boost the predictive power of the indicator by including a large market event in its calibration period (especially since the 1987 crash lies outside Dataset 6).
 We empirically chose the optimal interval [0.47,0.75] for the danger zone using Figure 23 below.\\

 We kept the rule that states that a red flag is given at a date $t_{0}$ if at least 60\% of the points $[B3B(t), MDD_{H}(t)]$ such that $t \in [t_{0}-100, t_{0}]$ are in the danger zone of the indicator and we obtain the following results (Table 3) for various thresholds of MDD at the horizon 100 days.